 Afterwards, students who follow the Social Neuroscience track should know the basic principles and research methods for describing and studying the relation between the brain and social behaviour and interactions.
 Students who have completed the Minor programme can move on to Academic and Research Master's programmes, in which scientific knowledge about the brain and social behaviour is acquired and applied to understand and modify the causes and consequences of social behaviour.
 Finally, the programme provides more in-depth information and a ‘profile’ that students can use to distinguish themselves from others in those disciplines in which interest in the relationship between social and bio/neurosciences is increasing.

-Please note: students who do not wish to take part in the entire Minor, but only in the first introductory course in Social Neuroscience (block 1), can register for that specific course via OSIRIS.
-There is no maximum for this introductory course in Social Neuroscience.
+Please note: students who do not wish to take part in the entire Minor, but only want to follow separate courses, can register for that specific course via OSIRIS.

 Utrecht University students

 You can enrol for the courses through our application form at OSIRIS Online Application (visit our subsidiary courses page for more information).
 Use the same application form to apply for the minor.
-After your form is processed, the Student Information Point will enrol you for the minor.
+After your form is processed and provided the maximum number of participants has not yet been reached, the Student Information Point will enrol you for the minor.